A Guide to Insurance When You Live in Your Motorhome

 How Will They Know?

 Well, they might not.
-But if any of these scenarios apply to you, they will find out;
+But if any of these scenarios apply to you, they will probably find out and the repercussions could mean its hard for you to find insurance in the future;

 - you buy your motorhome before you sell your house and then change address